lucassha/DevOps-Student-Roadmap/Blogs/Blog3.md

 Around 340 MB smaller!
 That's a huge difference.

 Why is it so much smaller?
-Well, it could tons of reasons, but generally there is less config and some binary files may not exist.
+Well, it could tons of reasons, but generally there is less config and many binary files may not exist.
 Binaries like `which`, `vim`, `nano` may not come pre-installed in the Ubuntu Docker Image, which saves space.
 Why not include them?
 Well, most likely because you won't need access to a shell environment!

 In fact, image can even get smaller.
 Alpine Docker Images exist, which remove even more excess.
 To specify a specific image, just add a colon to whatever image you want: `docker pull node:alpine`

+Remember, this is only a disk space comparison.
+Memory usage should also be taken into account, where Docker's lightweight containers also use up less memory.

 <hr>